isomerpages/moe-sst/_about-sst/SST Careers.md

 <p>Comfortable with classroom and student management.</p>
 </li>
 <li>
-<p>Passionate to teach the age group of students from 13 to 16 years old.</p>
+<p>Passionate to teach the age group of students from 13 to 16 years old
+for History and Social Studies.</p>
 </li>
 <li>
 <p>Excellent communication and interpersonal skills.</p>